thomasteoh/thomasteoh.github.io/_posts/2015-03-08-switching-from-endnote-to-zotero.md

 comments: true
 ---

 In my undergraduate years, I made good use of a very popular citation manager, [Endnote](http://endnote.com/).
-The purpose of these programs is to manage citations and literature (in my case, mostly journal articles), and provide references which are automatically formatted to be used in a bibliography.
+The purpose of such programs is to manage citations and literature (in my case, mostly journal articles), and provide references which are automatically formatted to be used in a bibliography.

 Why use it?
 Well, mainly because it saved substantial amounts of time.
 Additionally, because I was enrolled in a university with an institutional license, the use of the program was essentially at no additional cost to myself.
 Another point to make was that early on, there just were not many choices out there, and Endnote was just the most polished of the ones available.